NEWS: First-Time Buyer Repayments 20% Lower than Rent

 Senior Private Client Adviser

-Just 13% of participants believe interest rates will rise over the next 12 months, while 87% expect either a decrease or for rates to stay the same.
+In our 2024 Mortgage Pulse Report, just 13% of participants believed interest rates would rise over the next 12 months, while 87% expected either a decrease or for rates to stay the same.

 Interest Rates